tfeldmann/Arduino-MotorDriver/README.md

 | `HBridgeMotor`             | `H1`, `L1`, `H2`, `L2`      | A H-bridge motor controller                        |
 | `HBridgeSoftDeadtimeMotor` | `H1`, `L1`, `H2`, `L2`      | A H-bridge motor controller with software deadtime |

+This allows you to change the motor driver chip / circuitry with minimal changes to your code.

 Use at your own risk.